ivanzakharov/docs/development-guidelines/overview.md

 - Do not have several developers on same one-box.
 Otherwise, you may face issues with source controlling in Visual Studio.

+- When a developer changes someone’s code, or relies on it, then in any case, he takes responsibility for the correct execution of the code.

 ## Additional guidelines for application objects